 - Your participation could help others.

-- The candidate vaccine you might receive may not be as effective as the licensed COVID-19 vaccines.
+- The candidate vaccine may not be as effective as the licensed COVID-19 vaccines.

-- You could experience side effects, such as injection site tenderness.
+- You/your child could experience side effects, such as headache, fatigue, muscle pain, or injection site tenderness.

 Clinical studies are how drugs, treatments, and vaccines are studied to ensure that they are safe and effective before they become available to the public.
-Participants volunteer to receive an investigational product.
+Participants volunteer to receive an investigational product, meaning a product currently being researched.
 Then, they are checked by medical staff to see how they react to that substance.
 Researchers look at those results and determine whether the product works and if it is safe.

-Vast teams work together.
+Large teams work together.
 Volunteers participate, giving their time and their bodies.
-Researchers work with test subjects to make sure the prevention or treatment is safe as well as effective.
-Investigators analyse results, run lab tests, and follow up with participants months, sometimes years, after they stop receiving doses of the investigative product.
+Researchers work with test subjects to make sure the prevention or treatment is safe and effective.
+Investigators analyse results, run lab tests, and follow up with participants for months, sometimes years, after they stop receiving doses of the investigative product.
 Regulators review those findings before ultimately granting the drug or vaccine approval.

 No. It is impossible to get COVID-19 from a COVID-19 vaccine.

 While the vaccine does hold some of the same germs that cause COVID-19, they are weakened and made inactive so that they cannot make you sick.
-Instead, your body produces antibodies to those harmless germ cells.
-This way, if you are exposed to COVID-19, those antibodies will attack the germs, and you may not get sick.
+Instead, your body produces antibodies against the inactivated virus.
+This way, if you are exposed to the virus that causes COVID-19, those antibodies are able to attack the virus, and you may not get sick.

-One of the two vaccines in this trial is the investigational vaccine, which means that the exact side effects or the commonalities of those issues have yet to be determined.
+The vaccine in this trial is an investigational vaccine, which means that the exact side effects or the commonalities of those issues have yet to be determined.

 As with all investigational studies, the study vaccine and study procedures in this investigation may involve unknown risks.
 All medications can have both temporary and permanent side effects and can cause unforeseen adverse reactions.

-You can quit at any time.
-There is no penalty, and you do not have to give any reason.
+You/your child can quit at any time.
+There is no penalty and no reason has to be given.

-Your information will be provided to the participating NHS or Panthera (private research) site, and they will reach out to you directly to discuss the study and aspects of participation.
-Again, you can stop at any time.
-There is no penalty, and you do not have to give any reason.
+Your (child’s) information will be provided to the participating NHS or private research site, and they will get in touch directly to discuss the study and aspects of participation.
+Again, the participation can be stopped at any time.
+There is no penalty, and no reason has to be given.

-It is possible that during the course of this study, you will become eligible, through the national vaccination roll-out, to receive an approved, nationally deployed COVID-19 vaccine.
-If this happens, you can discuss it with the study doctors to make an informed choice about whether you should take the approved COVID-19 vaccine or continue with the study.
+It is possible that, during the course of this study, participants will become eligible, through the national vaccination roll-out, to receive an approved, nationally deployed COVID-19 vaccine.
+If this happens, options can be discussed with the study doctors to make an informed choice.